connor-ford/nasa-epic-api-wallpapers/README.md

 # NASA EPIC API Wallpapers

-A simple script, written in Python, that interface's with NASA's EPIC API to download the latest images of Earth.
+A simple script, written in Python, that interfaces with NASA's EPIC API to download the latest images of Earth.

 ## Purpose